-Generate PDFs from UI elements, HTML, or data sources
+Generate PDFs from UI elements, HTML, or data sources in WinForms apps

 PDF for .NET uses familiar .NET syntax to generate PDFs from your C# or VB .NET applications.
 These PDFs can be generated from UI elements, like grids and charts, HTML, or data sources.
 PDF for .NET supports commonly used PDF features like forms, security, compression, and more.